 Vitals was founded in 1984 by Margie Fischer, Ollie Black and Roxxy Bent – a radical and ambitious act by three women determined to make a difference to the opportunities for and workplace experiences of women artists in Australia.
-This radical determination still lies at the heart of Vitals.
+This determination to make change still lies at the heart of the organisation.

-We champion Australian artists who are creating new, multidisciplinary art and progressive public dialogue.
-We value diversity, experimentation, public engagement and works that have something to say about the world now.
-And we aim to provide an innovative site for important ideas and outstanding arts experiences.
+Vitals champions Australian artists who are creating transformative, multidisciplinary art and progressive public dialogue.
+Valuing experimentation and public engagement, the organisation works across theatre, dance, performance art, sound, social practice and more, offering artists and audiences an innovative site for important ideas and outstanding arts experiences.

 Our key initiatives and streams of activity are: